marcusdjr/orlando-housing/README.md

 ## Process

-- Scrape the data from each home on the real estate market ✅
+- Scrape the data from each home the market within a 20 mile radius of Orlando Florida ✅
-- Use ploomber to build a data pipeline
+- Use ploomber to build a data pipeline.
-- Use GitHub actions to run the scarper every day.
+- Use GitHub Actions to run the scarper every day and pull in newly added homes.
-- Predict the sale price of homes within a 20 mile radius of Orlando Florida
+- Predict the sale price of homes within a 20 mile radius of Orlando Florida.